Main object to configure Chroma Key is MChromaKey. It operates all the keys that you use for your image.

 object resultFrame; int targeLeft = 50; int targetTop = 30; int targetRight = 120; int targetBotom = 70; string configuration = "type='RGB' max_keys='1'"; myKey.KeyAddRect(targeLeft, targetTop, targetRight, targetBotom, configuration, out resultFrame);

 You can get and set adjust settings with KeyAdjustGet and KeyAdjustSet methods.
-In both these methods you should set required type of setting as the first parameter, for example, to get minimal transparency you should call:
+In both these methods you should set the required type of setting as the first parameter, for example, to get minimal transparency you should call:

 eCK_Adjust settingType = eCK_Adjust.eCKA_MinTransparent; double settingValue; myKey.KeyAdjustGet(settingType, out settingValue);